Diversity, Equity, & Inclusion

 Scope of Fellowship

-- Support the efforts of the MIT AeroAstro Diversity, Inclusion, and Innovation (DI&I) Committee
+- Support the efforts of the MIT AeroAstro Diversity, Equity, and Inclusion (DEI) Committee

 - Support the efforts of the MIT AeroAstro Diversity Officer